Academic Learning: Perspectives, Theory, and Models:

 Educational psychologists, cognitive psychologists, psychologists in test and measurement.
 Educators.

-Published: December 1996
+- 20th December 1996

-Imprint: Academic Press
+- Academic Press

-"Phye has edited and contributed to a book that will be essential reading among those who study learning.
+@qu:"Phye has edited and contributed to a book that will be essential reading among those who study learning.
 More than explicating learning theories, as Gorden H. Bower and Ernest R. Hilgard's highly regarded Theories of Learning (1981) did for a generation of learning theory students, the contributors discuss the evolution of constructivist theories and explain their emergence and application." @source:--CHOICE